Investigation underway over midair crash at Dallas air show

-DALLAS (AP) — National transportation officials are in Dallas on Sunday investigating the cause of the midair crash of two historic military planes during an air show that left six people dead.
+A national transportation official probing the cause of a midair crash of two historic military planes during an air show that left six people dead said Sunday that one of the key questions for investigators is why the aircraft were seemingly sharing the same space just before impact.

 The crash came three years after the crash of a bomber in Connecticut that killed seven, and amid ongoing concern about the safety of air shows involving older warplanes.
 The company that owned the planes flying in the Wings Over Dallas show has had other crashes in its more than 60-year history.

 The crash claimed six lives, Dallas County Judge Clay Jenkins tweeted Sunday, citing the county medical examiner.
-Authorities are continuing to work to identify the victims, he said.
-Dallas Fire-Rescue told The Dallas Morning News there were no reports of injuries on the ground.
+Authorities are continuing work to identify the victims, he said.
+Dallas Fire-Rescue said there were no reports of injuries on the ground.

-Armin Mizani, the mayor of Keller, Texas, said Terry Barker, a retired pilot for American Airlines, was in the B-17 bomber that crashed.
-Mizani is the mayor of the town where Barker lived and said he learned of Baker’s death from his family.
+Armin Mizani, the mayor of Keller, Texas, said Terry Barker, a retired pilot who lived in Keller, was in the B-17 bomber that crashed.
+Mizani said he learned of Barker’s death from his family.

-Mizani said Barker’s death has been difficult for his town of 50,000, where many of its residents know each other.
+Mizani said Barker’s death has been difficult for his town of 50,000, where many of the residents know each other.

+“It’s definitely a big loss in our community," he said.
+"We’re grieving.”

 Maj.
 Curtis J. Rowe, a member of the Ohio Wing Civil Air Patrol, was a crew chief on the B-17, his brother-in-law Andy Keller told The Associated Press on Sunday.
 Rowe, of Hilliard, Ohio, did air shows several times a year because he fell in love with WWII aircraft, Keller said.

-The National Transportation Safety Board took control of the crash scene, with local police and fire providing support, Dallas Mayor Eric Johnson said.
 The Federal Aviation Administration also was going to investigate, officials said.
-The planes collided and crashed about 1:20 p.m., the FAA said in a statement.
+The planes collided and crashed about 1:20 p.m., the FAA said.

-Officials did not specify how many people were inside each plane, but Hank Coates, president of Commemorative Air Force, the company that owns the planes and put on the air show, said one of the aircraft, a B-17 Flying Fortress bomber, typically has a crew of four to five people.
-The other, a P-63 Kingcobra fighter plane, has a single pilot.
-The aircraft are flown by highly trained volunteers, often retired pilots, he said.
+Graham said five people were in the B-17 Flying Fortress bomber and a pilot was the only person in the P-63 Kingcobra fighter plane.
+The aircraft are owned by Commemorative Air Force, the company that put on the air show.
+The aircraft are flown by highly trained volunteers, often retired pilots, said Hank Coates, president of Commemorative Air Force.

-John Cudahy is president of the International Council of Air Shows, a trade group that sets the standards air shows follow and oversees the training of pilots and air bosses.
+John Cudahy is president of the International Council of Air Shows, a trade group that sets the standards air shows follow and oversees the training of pilots and “air bosses,” who serve as the flight controller for an event.
 Cudahy said that typically at air shows there is a Friday rehearsal where the pilots fly through the entire show to practice, so the Saturday show is actually the second time the pilots have flown the show.
 There are also detailed briefings each day to go over the plan for the air show and cover exactly where each pilot will be and their roles in the show.

-“It’s still too early to figure out what happened yesterday.
+“It’s still to early to figure out what happened yesterday.
 I’ve watched the tape several times and I can’t figure it out and I’ve been doing this for 25 years,” Cudahy said.

-Several videos posted on social media showed the fighter plane flying into the bomber, causing them to quickly crash to the ground and setting off a large ball of fire and smoke.
+Investigators will examine the wreckage from both aircraft, conduct interviews of crews present at the air show and obtain pilot training and aircraft maintenance records.

+“We’ll look at everything that we can and we’ll let the evidence basically lead us to the appropriate conclusions.
+At this point, we will not speculate” on the cause, Graham said.

 Air shows must obtain special waivers from the FAA and all of the pilots have to demonstrate their skills in low flying and other maneuvers used in air shows, said John Cox, a former airline captain with more than 50 years’ experience.
 Cox is also founder of Safety Operating Systems, a company that helps smaller airlines and corporate flight services from around the world with safety planning.